Depression in children and teenagers

 Some places offer various programs and courses to help children or teenagers manage stress and deal with problems.
 These usually involve group sessions where they learn things like how to cope with stress and solve conflicts, and what they can do if they feel unhappy.

-If a child or teenager is suffering from paralyzing sadness or even feels like they no longer want to live, it is important that they tell someone how they are feeling.
+If a child or teenager is suffering from paralyzing sadness or even feels like they no longer want to live, it's important that they tell someone how they are feeling.
 Those who don’t dare tell their friends or parents can contact a doctor or psychotherapy practice.
 There are also doctors who have specialized in the treatment of mental health problems in children and teenagers.
+And they can use telephone helplines too.

 In milder cases of depression, one option is to wait and see whether the symptoms get better without treatment.
-But it is important to be there for the child in the meantime, and to seek psychological help if needed.
+But it's important to perhaps be there for the child more than usual in the meantime.
+This involves trying to better understand their needs and take them seriously.
+They might need more understanding and patience than other children, as well as more opportunities to boost their self-esteem.
+If necessary, they can also make use of professional psychological advice.
+Family support centers can help here.

 Like depression in adults, depression in children and teenagers can be treated with antidepressants or psychological treatment such as cognitive behavioral therapy (CBT).
+The treatment is managed by pediatricians and psychotherapists or psychiatrists.
 Medication should be used with caution because it can have side effects.
-For instance, there is some evidence that certain kinds of antidepressants may increase the likelihood of teenagers having suicidal thoughts.
+For instance, there's some evidence that certain kinds of antidepressants may increase the likelihood of teenagers thinking about killing themselves (committing suicide).

 What else do young people do to cope with problems?

-Many children and teenagers do sports or attend courses, for instance at a sports club, that combine physical, mental and often social elements too.
-This can help make them feel stronger emotionally.
-If a child or teenager doesn’t enjoy sports at school, it could be worth looking for sports activities and courses elsewhere, so he or she feels under less pressure to perform and can just enjoy the activity.
+Many children and teenagers do sports or attend classes – for instance at a sports club – that combine physical, mental health and often social elements too.
+This can improve their self-confidence.
+If a child or teenager doesn’t enjoy sports at school, it could be worth looking for sports activities and classes elsewhere, so he or she feels under less pressure to perform and can just enjoy the activity.

-It isn’t uncommon for young people to keep a diary in which they try to make sense of their thoughts, worries and feelings and cope with them better.
+Quite a few young people keep a diary in which they try to make sense of their thoughts, worries and feelings and cope with them better.
 Some find comfort in a pet.
 Talking to other people and feeling close to them is particularly important for your emotional wellbeing, though.

-Young people who have depression can make use of telephone helplines as well as information or counseling centers for families, children and teenagers.
-They can also contact pediatricians and psychotherapists for advice and support.
+Young people who have depression can make use of telephone helplines as well as support centers for families, children and teenagers.
 Many schools have social workers, psychologists or counselors to talk to.
 Teenagers often look for information on the internet too, and chat with others in social networks and forums.

 Learning how to cope with difficult feelings and situations is an important part of growing up.
-But it is never easy to deal with depression or an anxiety disorder.
+But it's never easy to deal with depression or an anxiety disorder.
 Even if a young person has already had depression in the past and got through it, the fear of getting depression again could be distressing.
-It is then important to know what you can do yourself and also where to find help if you need it.
+It is then important to know what you can do about it yourself and also where to find help if you need it.

 Cox GR, Callahan P, Churchill R, Hunot V, Merry SN, Parker AG et al. Psychological therapies versus antidepressant medication, alone and in combination for depression in children and adolescents.
 Cochrane Database Syst Rev 2014; (11): CD008324.